PixelClear/PixelClear.github.io/_posts/2019-01-26-Rvalue-Reference-Move-Semantics.markdown

 }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If we do like following in derived class it is not right
+If we do like following in derived class its not wrong per say but will invoke copy constructor

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 class Derived : public Base